More About the Department of Consumer Affairs

 DCA At A Glance The Department of Consumer Affairs (DCA) is here to protect and serve California consumers while ensuring a competent and fair marketplace.
 DCA helps consumers learn how to protect themselves from unscrupulous and unqualified individuals.
 The Department also protects professionals from unfair competition by unlicensed practitioners.

-DCA Today To protect and serve consumers, the Department issues licenses in more than 100 business and 200 professional categories, including doctors, dentists, contractors, cosmetologists and automotive repair facilities.
-The Department of Consumer Affairs includes 36 regulatory entities (23 boards, six bureaus, four committees, two programs, and one commission).
-These entities establish minimum qualifications and levels of competency for licensure.
+DCA Today To protect and serve consumers, the Department issues licenses in more than 250 business and professional categories, including doctors, dentists, contractors, cosmetologists and automotive repair facilities.
+The Department of Consumer Affairs includes 40 regulatory entities (25 boards, nine bureaus, three committees, two programs, and one commission).
+These entities establish minimum qualifications for licensure.
 They also license, register, or certify practitioners, investigate complaints and discipline violators.
 The committees, commission and boards are semiautonomous bodies whose members are appointed by the Governor and the Legislature.
-DCA provides them administrative support.
-DCA's operations are funded exclusively by license fees.
+DCA's operations are funded mainly by license fees.

 DCA Past One of the California Legislature's earliest efforts to protect the public was through the passage of the Medical Practice Act in 1876.
 The Act was designed to regulate the state's medical industry, which up to that time had operated virtually unchecked.
 Over the next thirty years, the state regulated more professions.
 By the late 1920s, 10 state boards were in existence under the Department of Vocational and Professional Standards.
 The Department licensed or certified accountants, architects, barbers, cosmetologists, dentists, embalmers, optometrists, pharmacists, physicians and veterinarians.
 The Consumer Affairs Act of 1970 gave the Department its current name.